Primary bilingual school in Paris

 P1-ecole-primaire-rc

-The primary school is composed of five class groups, in accordance with the National Education program, which Galilée School has decided to enrich with a bilingual program from CP level (6 year class group) to CM2 level (10 year class group).
+The primary school is composed of five class groups, in accordance with the National Education program, which Galilée bilingual school has decided to enrich with a bilingual program from CP level (6 year class group) to CM2 level (10 year class group).

 Class groups shall not exceed fifteen students.